Churchyard & Memorial Garden

 Mark co-ordinates all maintenance & development in our churchyard and liaises with all parties active in our churchyard.
 These include paid contractors, the probation services, organised parish gardening mornings, the fabric team and individual volunteers.

 Our thanks as always go out to the many volunteers that work in the churchyard.
-Your contribution is greatly appreciated especially as we are unable at the moment to organise official volunteer mornings.
-If you would like to get involved in volunteering in the churchyard please drop Mark an email at email@example.com
+Your contribution is greatly appreciated especially at official volunteer mornings advertised in our weekly newsletter.
+If you would like to get involved in volunteering in the churchyard please drop Mark an email to firstname.lastname@example.org

 The Memorial Garden within St. Peter's Churchyard